isadoramariamendes/rshell/README.md

 <br>`cd <path of the directory here>/rshell`
 <br>4 - Once you are in the right directory, just type
 <br>`$ make`
-After that, if you want to run the software, type:
+<br>After that, if you want to run the software, type:
 <br>`$ make run`
 <br>to run the software or;
 <br>`$ make leak-check`